-If laughter is the best medicine.
-And exercise is the cheapest cure.
-Then play is pleasing and restores our sense of well-being.
-Concentration and focus are better when we set aside time for play.
+Most agree that laughter is the best medicine and exercise is the cheapest cure.
+In like manner, play is pleasant and restores our sense of well-being.

 Why do older adults stop playing?

-Unleash the power of play to reap the many health benefits it provides.
+Unleash the power of play and reap the health benefits it provides.

-Play is beneficial for kids of all ages.
-Whether you’re 8 or 80, playing makes you feel great!
+Playing makes you feel great at any age!
 It stimulates the imagination and improves concentration.

-Feeling like a kid again is wonderful for relieving stress and boosting energy.
+Feeling like a kid again is terrific for relieving stress and boosting energy.

 Playing :